 The program for each grade level is divided into two semesters.
 Each semester has its own three-ring binder teacher’s manual that includes one set of student workbook pages.
 Each week is a unit with its own theme, and within each unit are four lessons to be completed over four days, allowing a flexible fifth day.

-While this is a complete program, you will need to obtain a number of children’s storybooks and classic literary works to use with every unit.
-Book lists are divided between required books and the optional extras that all relate to themes used for each unit.
+While this is a complete program, you will probably want to obtain a number of children’s storybooks and classic literary works to use with every unit.
+Booklists are divided between required books and the optional extras that all relate to themes used for each unit.
 If you are unable to locate any of the suggested books, you may substitute comparable books.
 (The curriculum includes enough content to cover all grade-level concepts without the additional literature books.)
 In Kindergarten Complete, many themes follow the calendar with units on Fall, Thanksgiving, Christmas, Winter, Martin Luther King Jr., Valentine’s Day, George Washington, St. Patrick’s Day, Spring, Easter, and Summer.
 Interspersed are units on topics such as Me and My Family, Farm Animals, Shapes and Patterning, Fire Safety, Health and Nutrition, Behavior, Creation, Transportation, Ducks, Plants, Solar System, and Senses.
-Topics range just as widely in first and second grade programs.
+Topics range just as widely in the other grade levels.
 For example, some of the thematic topics in First Grade Complete are Manners, Animals, Graphing, Benjamin Franklin, and Weather, while Second Grade Complete themes include Johnny Appleseed, Colonies, Endangered Species, Eyes, Magnets, and Missionaries.